 Apply your classroom studies to real-world experiences in Missoula and around the world.
 Our internship programs (often with local museums, historical societies and other sites) are a great way to develop your professional skills and connect with potential career opportunities.
 History majors at UM have also participated in a wide range of community engagement projects such as the Black Solidarity Summit and the University of Montana and Missoula County Covid-19 Oral History Collection Project.
 Explore our gallery of projects for the history bachelor’s degree.

-Study abroad for history majors
+Study abroad for history students

 Take your major in history around the globe.
 Students in the history degree program at UM have engaged in study abroad programs in places such as Germany and Wales.
 Learn more about study abroad opportunities at the University of Montana.